Brittany Holberg: Murder case

 In 2015, James Farren, the district attorney of Randall County, stated that due to the legal complications involving the Holberg case and the resulting legal expenses—he estimated the cost was about $400,000—and time expended, he would pursue life imprisonment without parole for future capital murder cases unless there were exceptional circumstances.

 In March 2025, the United States Court of Appeals for the Fifth Circuit overturned Holberg's conviction after they found that the prosecution had not disclosed Kirkpatrick's status as a paid informant during the trial, which they concluded was a violation of Holberg's due process rights.
 Circuit judge Kyle Duncan dissented from the majority's ruling, writing that the conviction was not based solely on Kirkpatrick's testimony.
 Duncan stated that the physical evidence alone would have been sufficient to disprove Holberg's claim of self-defense.
 Holberg's case was referred back to the trial court for further proceedings.
+However, in July 2025 the Fifth Circuit reversed its prior ruling and granted a motion by the state for rehearing en banc, meaning that Holberg's conviction was reinstated and the appeal argued again before the full court.
+The rehearing occurred on January 21, 2026.
+Holberg's defense argued that Kirkpatrick's testimony was the only evidence of her alleged sadism and her intent to rob Towery, and thus she should not qualify for the death penalty.
+They also argued that Holberg's trial attorney had failed to present mitigating evidence such as her family history of mental illness.
+In response, the prosecution stated that Towery's extensive injuries indicated a degree of sadism, and Holberg herself had discussed the mitigating circumstances when she testified at the trial.
+On August 14, 2026, an equally divided Fifth Circuit upheld Holberg's conviction and death sentence.